a5221985/tutorials/software_construction_MIT.md

 	3. Denoted in diagram by double border

 ###### Mutable Values ######
-1. `StringBuilder` - is mutable object that represents a string of chracters
+1. `StringBuilder` - is mutable object that represents a string of characters
+	1. It has methods to change value of the object

+			StringBuilder sb = new StringBuilder("a");
+			sb.append("b");

+	2. Difference between mutability and immutability will play an important role in making code safe from bugs

 ###### Immutable References ######